-Polar bears are cute, cuddly and fun to learn about!
-Before beginning your science lesson plans for Kindergarten, introduce the topic and by reading the book Polar Bears, by Gail Gibbons.
+Polar bears are beautiful animals and fun to learn about!
+Before beginning your science lesson plans for kindergarten, introduce the topic and by reading the book Polar Bears, by Gail Gibbons.
 This non-fiction reader is a great source of basic and interesting facts about polar bears.
 Explain to the children that after you have finished reading the story aloud, they will be asked to generate a list of 10 polar bear facts from those they will hear in the story - so they should be certain to listen carefully.

 After you have finished reading the story, work together as a class to devise a list of 10 polar bear facts.
 Use a permanent black marker and chart paper to record their answers.
 For fun, you may wish to cut the chart paper into the shape of a polar bear or a polar bear’s paw.